DmitryLoginov/SteadyState/README.md

 # SteadyState
-Calculation of the steady state of the power system
+Calculation of the power system steady state